-A perfect way to use up bountiful fresh corn, this Grilled Corn and Potato Chowder is the perfect end of summer soup.
+A perfect way to use up bountiful fresh corn, this Potato Corn Chowder is the perfect end of summer soup.
 Or freeze extra grilled corn for a delicious soup all winter long.

 - 3 ears of corn

 - 1 tablespoon olive oil

 - 1 1/2 lbs russet potatoes, peeled and diced into 1/2 inch cubes

 - Salt and pepper

 - 1 cup milk, divided

 - 1 teaspoon garlic powder

 - 1/3 cup all-purpose flour

 - Shuck and clean the corn and grill until it is lightly charred, about 15 minutes.
 Allow the corn the cool, then cut the kernels from the corn.